In the beginning …

-While away on a quick personal trip to Marietta, Georgia, I tried using my favorite point and shoot camera, the Fujifilm x100t for panorama making.
-Earlier in the week I instructed my students to make a panorama using Lightroom (LR), vertical slice shots, and manual focus for their weekly shoot assignment.
-After a brief walk around Marietta Square, I thought I would try and photograph a beautiful church and challenge the software with vertical and horizontal slices to see if a tourist with a point and shoot camera could make a decent looking panorama and then share the results with my students.
+While away on a quick personal trip to Marietta, Georgia, I tried using my favorite point-and-shoot camera, the Fujifilm x100t for panorama making.
+Earlier in the week, I instructed my students to make a panorama using Lightroom (LR), vertical slice shots, and manual focus for their weekly shoot assignment.
+After a brief walk around Marietta Square, I thought I would try and photograph a beautiful church and challenge the software with vertical and horizontal slices to see if a tourist with a point-and-shoot camera could make a decent-looking panorama and then share the results with my students.

 Here are the initial slices shot very quickly while traffic waited:

 The finished image is 1.62 GB and you can do a lot with those pixels.
 The resulting photo is not perfect, but for the amount of time and ease it took to create, it is perfect for my needs.
 So if your lens does not offer enough coverage, or if the print size will need a higher pixel count, you might have this option available if you give it a try.
-Many thanks to the patient drivers of Marietta that gave me a nod!
+Many thanks to the patient drivers of Marietta Square that gave me a nod!

 [ THE FINISHED IMAGE MADE WITH THE FUJIFILM X100T ]

 This article was published @ The Online Photographer